 - Delta Community College’s Democracy in Motion wall gives students a physical place to dialogue with others on public issues.

 - Miami Dade’s “I Vote for” buttons allow students to publicly express key concerns.

 - Students can also create video and social media testimonies on why they vote

 - Hold dialogues that build bridges across political lines.
 Help students and community members to find common ground while respecting differing perspectives.
-CEEP has collaborated with Living Room Conversations (LRC) to create a dialogue resource on To Vote or Not to Vote.
+CEEP has collaborated with Living Room Conversations (LRC) to create a dialogue resource on Does My Vote Really Matter?.
 LRC also offers dialogue guides for other loaded issues like immigration and student debt.

 - Have political science, sociology, or communications classes survey other students for their perspectives, then publicize the results.